 We used semi-structured interviews and first-person narratives of ideographic experiences (Smith et al., 2009).
-Specifically, we carried out online semi-structured interviews, with an average duration of 40-70 minutes, with only two being performed in person and the rest online, according to participant preferences, spanning from July 2023 to May 2024.
+Specifically, we carried out online semi-structured interviews, with an average duration of 40-70 minutes, with only two being performed in person and the rest online, according to participants' preferences, spanning from July 2023 to May 2024.
 The lead researcher employed probes to encourage detailed narratives regarding the refugees' everyday experiences and the significance they attribute to their identities as Ukrainian women, refugees, entrepreneurs and mothers in host countries.
 'Mother participants' explained that they preferred to be interviewed online because they were able to ensure the safety of their children, while participating in the study.
 In line with the IPA tradition of phenomenological reduction, the lead author used reflective field notes (bracketing) to reduce the risk of subjective interpretation.
-The goal was to preserve participant authenticity by limiting the influence of researcher biases on the integrity of participant narratives (Alase, 2017).
+The goal was to preserve participant authenticity by limiting the influence of researcher biases on the integrity of respondents' narratives (Alase, 2017).

-IPA helped us build an in-depth understanding of how Ukrainian refugees experience their identities - that is, as Ukrainians, women (mothers), refugees and entrepreneurs - as well as an understanding of the meanings of these identities for the participants.
-We combined phenomenology, which focuses on the particular experiences of refugees in their specific contexts, with hermeneutics, which acknowledges the researcher's position as an outsider to the refugee community, but with expertise in migration research, and idiography, by drawing on the researcher's knowledge of IPA analysis to recognise both the individual distinctiveness and shared similarities among the refugees.
+Interpretative phenomenological analysis (IPA) helped us build an in-depth understanding of how Ukrainian refugees experience their identities-that is, as Ukrainians, women (mothers), refugees and entrepreneurs-as well as an understanding of the meanings of these identities for the participants.
+We combined phenomenology, which focuses on the unique experiences of refugees in their specific contexts, with hermeneutics, which acknowledges the researchers' position as outsiders to the refugee community, but with expertise in migration research, and idiography, by drawing on the researchers' knowledge of IPA analysis to recognise both the individual distinctiveness and shared similarities among the refugees.
 We followed strict ethical guidelines throughout data collection and analysis, which ensured informed, recorded consent to preserve participant authenticity together with detailed and transparent reporting (Smith et al., 2009).

-We adhered to Smith et al. (2009) phenomenological techniques of data analysis and focused on highlighting the perspectives of the participants on their experiences of agency against distinctive cross-cultural constraints.
-An interpreter fluent in both Ukrainian and English transcribed and translated all recorded interviews, ensuring that the intended meanings and the significance of the participants' experiences were accurately preserved (Alase, 2017).
+The researchers adhered to Smith et al. (2009) phenomenological techniques of data analysis and focused on highlighting the participants' perspectives on their experiences of agency against distinctive cross-cultural constraints.
+An interpreter fluent in both Ukrainian and English transcribed and translated all recorded interviews, ensuring that the participants' intended meanings and the significance of their experiences were accurately preserved (Alase, 2017).
 We engaged in an iterative and inductive cycle of data analysis comprising the identification of thematic patterns within and between interviews.
-The researchers adhered to the IPA tradition and focused on 'trying to make sense of the participants trying to make sense of what (is) happening to them' (Smith et al., 2009: 79).
-The hermeneutic circle technique was employed to analyse the contextual experiences of participants by examining constituent elements, including individual words, whole sentences, specific excerpts and complete interviews, in a continuous iterative process (Smith et al., 2009).
+The researchers adhered to the IPA tradition and focused on "trying to make sense of the participants trying to make sense of what (is) happening to them" (Smith et al., 2009: 79).
+The hermeneutic circle technique was employed to analyse the respondents' contextual experience by examining its constituent elements, including individual words, whole sentences, specific excerpts and complete interviews, in a continuous back-and-forth process (Smith et al., 2009).
 To do so, annotations were utilised to analyse the data and identify first-order themes.
-We then linked the first-hand experiences of participants to relevant theoretical constructs pertaining to power and intersectionality.
-Specifically, we used Rowlands' typology of power (1997) to help identify second-order codes, demonstrating how participants exercised their agency, and to reveal how they navigated multiple identities by enacting different forms of power.
+We then linked the firsthand experiences of participants to relevant theoretical constructs pertaining to power and intersectionality.
+Specifically, we used Jo Rowlands' typology of power (1997) to help us identify second-order codes, demonstrating how participants exercised their agency, and to reveal how they navigated their multiple identities by enacting different forms of power.
 Next, because refugees construct multiple identities, including their refugee, entrepreneurial, gender and Ukrainian ones, we used these intersectional identities as aggregated dimensions to make sense of the data.